Monetra/mstdlib/cluster/README.md

               finished (peer is disconnected), if the node exists in the global system configuration, it will go into the INIT state, otherwise will be removed from the server list completely.
-- Term          - u64  - Current node term, 0 if not set.
+- currentTerm   - u64  - Current node term, 0 if not set.
 This may be
                          greater than the newest Log entry's term during elections.
-- LogID         - u64  - Last known log id, 0 if not set
+- LogID         - u64  - Last committed Log ID.
+This is only needed during joining where serialized data may have been received, but not the log entries, so this is necessary to know when to skip applying logs.
 - Log[]         - list - Committed Log Entries containing Term, LogID, and Payload.
 - AvgLatencyMs  - u64  - The average latency in ms for the cluster